MicrosoftDocs/win32-pr.pt-br/desktop-src/xaudio2/streaming-audio-data.md

 <span id="How_to__Stream_a_Sound_from_Disk"></span><span id="how_to__stream_a_sound_from_disk"></span><span id="HOW_TO__STREAM_A_SOUND_FROM_DISK"></span>[Como transmitir um som do disco](how-to--stream-a-sound-from-disk.md)
 </dt> <dd>

-Descreve como transmitir dados de áudio do disco com o XAudio2.
+Descreve como transmitir dados de áudio do disco com XAudio2.

 </dd> </dl>